RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

     - Acceptable input types: float or None.

-    - This is **not** a required parameter and may be omitted.
+    - This is not a required parameter and may be omitted.

-    - all, 0.05, and 0.95 are examples of valid inputs.
+    - `all`, `0.05`, and `0.95` are examples of valid inputs.

     - If not specified the default input will be None.